 Australia’s beaches is nonetheless a remarkable place to visit, however, what attracts tourists to this area can also be the most dangerous.
 The crystal blue waters and the pure white sand can present danger from within.

 Why would a beach be dangerous?
 Wildlife or animals are the main reasons that humans should take care when visiting a beach in Australia.

-Fraser Island located on the South-eastern coast of Queensland Australia is the most dangerous beach in Australia, due to the animals found here such as dingoes, snakes and sharks which can be a threat to humans if you don’t take care when visiting their environment.
+Fraser Island located on the South-eastern coast of Queensland Australia is the most dangerous beach in Australia, due to the animals that live there such as dingoes, snakes and sharks found here which can be a threat to humans.
 Some of the beaches have dangerous rips and currents in the waters.

 If you are new to Fraser Island or better yet Australia, then you need to understand why this is the most dangerous beach in Australia.
 Like any beach, if you think safe, you should be safe so pay attention to your surroundings.

-The main reason for this is because of the unpatrolled beaches, and a few of the animals that can be found on the island are quite dangerous, As with any place you visit be sure take care in your surroundings always.
+The main reason for this is because of the unpatrolled beaches, and a few of the animals that can be found on the island are quite dangerous, As with any place you visit be sure to take care of your surroundings always.

 No Beach Flags, Warnings Or Immediate Assistance